Twin figure

 Who are the Yorùbá?

-The Yorùbá people are a large ethnic group from Nigeria.
+The Yorùbá people is a large West African ethnic group, largely inhabiting Nigeria.
 In statistical terms, twins are quite common in the Yorùbá; it is estimated that out of every 1,000 births, 45 result in twins.

 What is an ere ibeji?